This post may contain affiliate links. Please read my disclaimer for more information.

 Most of these battery-powered coffee makers either brew filtered drip coffee or espresso shots, and each will have a similar taste to what an entry-level brewer will brew.

-- Use freshly ground coffee (Arabica beans) and use a dark-medium roast while you are at it.
-Grind your beans medium-fine or finest, if you prefer that.
+- Use freshly ground beans (Arabica beans) and use a dark-medium roast while you are at it.
+Grind your beans medium-fine or finest.

 - Preheat the mug that you are going to brew in to maintain temperature.